cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    $ javac -d bin -cp bin src/cs1302/interfaces/impl/*.java
    ```

-   This time it compiled!
+   This time they compiled!

-You probably already have noticed the benefit of default methods.
+You have probably already noticed the benefit of default methods.
 Since we provided a default
 implementation for the `getState` method in the interface, we don't have to go through each
 implementing class and add the method.
+However, please note that the default implementation is
+a general implementation and does not properly reflect the state of the `Encryptable` object.
+It
+simply allows the existing implementing classes to compile without modification.

+To summarize, there are two important benefits to default methods:
-The real benefit of default methods is that programmers who develop and maintain the implementing
+* They give programmers who develop and maintain the implementing
-classes have a **choice** of whether or not to implement the new method.
-If they choose not to,
+classes a **choice** of whether or not to implement the new method.
-the `getState` method will simply return "UNKNOWN" as the state.
+* They allow interface designers to evolve an interface without
+disrupting existing implementations.

 ### Overriding a Default Method